Blog Post Agenda:

 |Assessment and Reflection||Assessing the StoryReflect|

 - There is a great variety of free tools you can use for digital storytelling.
-My favorite one is PHOTOSTORY- it can use a desktop computer.
+My favorite one is PHOTOSTORY- for desktop computers.
 It is free and very easy to use.
 Students import their pictures, record the story using a microphone (they have the possibility to type the script in Photostory, so that all they need to do is read it, or they can just write it on a piece of paper and then be ready to record it), and then students can either create their own music using the tools offered by the Photostory (and in this way you don’t need to worry about any potential copyright issues), or they can upload their own music background for their story.

 - Animoto- “Animoto is one of the marvels of Web 2.0.
 It is a wonderful initiative and a true benefit to teachers and students.”
 Discovery Education